How to Use Environment Variables with Create-React-App

 .env

-in the root directory of your project - add a new line in the file for each variable you need, making sure to prefix the variable name with
+- add a new line in the file for each variable you need, making sure to prefix the variable name with .
+For instance:

 REACT_APP_